lawrencewoodman/techtinkering.com/_posts/2009-03-05-the-subleq-urisc-oisc-architecture.markdown

 * [Oleg Mazonka's page discussing a self interpreter for a SUBLEQ virtual machine](http://mazonka.com/subleq/index.html).
 It also includes an assembler and interpreter.
 * [The Wikipedia article on One Instruction Set Computers](http://en.wikipedia.org/wiki/One_instruction_set_computer)

-I have also written a follow up article: <a href="/2009/03/29/hello-world-in-subleq-assembly/">Hello‚ World! in SUBLEQ Assembly</a>.
+I have also written a follow up article: [Hello, World! in SUBLEQ Assembly](/2009/03/29/hello-world-in-subleq-assembly/).

 I hope that you find this interesting and would love to hear of any uses that you find for it.